- Research & Extension

-Washington County Flyfishers - Awarded to graduate students working on freshwater salmonid conservation or ecology with specific interest in habitat restoration, in-stream management, and aquatic entomology.
+Washington County Flyfishers - Awarded to graduate students working on freshwater salmonid conservation or ecology with a specific interest in habitat restoration, in-stream management, and aquatic entomology.

-Robert Anthony Graduate Scholarship in Population Ecology - Awarded to a student in Wildlife Science working on population ecology of threatened or endangered species, raptors, or predators.
+Robert Anthony Graduate Scholarship in Population Ecology, awarded to a student in Wildlife Science working on population ecology of threatened or endangered species, raptors, or predators.
 Preference to those with membership in a professional wildlife organization.
 Can be used for travel.

 Munson Wildlife Graduate Scholarship - Awarded to a full-time wildlife graduate student with an interest in interdisciplinary natural resources management and research.
 Oregon resident preferred.
 May be used for travel, supplies, etc. (see below for how to apply).